Skip to content

 For AI Agents

-After running aglc add, emit the context file so agents understand the boundaries:
+After approved architecture artifacts are compiled, emit the context file so agents understand the boundaries:

 bash